-- PAS 27, Separate Financial Statements (as revised in 2011), effective for annual periods beginning on or after January 1, 2013.
-As a consequence of the new PFRS 10, Consolidated Financial Statements, and PFRS 12, Disclosure of Interests in Other Entities, what remains of PAS 27 is limited to accounting for subsidiaries, jointly controlled entities and associates in separate financial statements. - PAS 19, Employee Benefits (Amendment), effective for annual periods beginning on or after January 1, 2013.
-Amendments to PAS 19 range from fundamental changes such as removing the corridor mechanism and the concept of expected returns on plan assets to simple clarifications and rewording.
-The Group is currently assessing the impact of the amendment to PAS 19. - PFRS 7, Financial Instruments: Disclosures Offsetting Financial Assets and Financial Liabilities.
+- PFRS 7, Financial instruments: Disclosures Offsetting Financial Assets Financial Liabilities (Amendments).
 These amendments require an entity to disclose information about rights of set-off and related arrangements (such as collateral agreements).
 The new disclosures are required for all recognized financial instruments that are set off in accordance with PAS 32.
-These disclosures also apply to recognized financial instruments that are subject to an enforceable master netting arrangement or 'similar agreement', irrespective of whether they are set-off in accordance with PAS 32.
-The amendments require entities to disclose, in a tabular format unless another format is more appropriate, the following minimum Quantitative information.
-This is presented separately for financial assets and financial liabilities recognized at the end of the reporting period: - a.
-The gross amounts of those recognized financial assets and recognized financial liabilities; - b.
-The amounts that are set off in accordance with the criteria in PAS 32 when determining the net amounts presented in the statement of financial position; - c.
-The net amounts presented in the statement of financial position; - d.
-The amounts subject to an enforceable master netting arrangement or similar agreement that are not otherwise included in (b) above, including: - i.
+These disclosures also apply to recognized financial instruments that are subject to an enforceable master netting arrangement or "similar agreement", irrespective of whether they are set-off in accordance with PAS 32.
+The amendments require entities to disclose, in a tabular format, unless another format is more appropriate, the following minimum quantitative information.
+This is presented separately for financial assets and financial liabilities recognized at the end of the reporting period. - a) The gross amounts of those recognized financial assets and recognized financial liabilities; - b) The amounts that are set off in accordance with the criteria in PAS 32 when determining the net amounts presented in the statement of financial position; - c) The net amounts presented in the statement of financial position;

+- d) The amounts subject to an enforceable master netting arrangement or similar agreement that are not otherwise included in (b) above, including: - i.
 Amounts related to recognized financial instruments that do not meet some or all of the offsetting criteria in PAS 32; and - ii.
-Amounts related to financial collateral (including cash collateral); and - e.
-The net amount after deducting the amounts in (d) from the amounts in (c) above.
+Amounts related to financial collateral (including cash collateral); and - e) The net amount after deducting the amounts in (d) from the amounts in © above.